Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Mild ill-posedness

-From now on we only consider the focusing fourth order NLS.
-The same argument can be applied in the case of defocusing.
-First, we find the approximate solution to the focusing 4NLS by using the solution of the defocusing cubic NLS
+In the following, we only consider defocusing \eqref{eqn:fourth order NLS}.
+The same argument can be applied in the focusing case.
+First, we find the approximate solution to defocusing \eqref{eqn:fourth order NLS} by using the solution of the cubic NLS